matplotlib/mplcairo/README.rst

 Matplotlib.
 Currently, it is designed to be used with the qt-cairo backend proposed in Matplotlib's PR #8771.

-Depending on the specific test, the backend can be as fast as Agg (drawing lines) or no more than twice slower (drawing markers, which is done much more accurately -- this was one of the original motivations for this work).
+Depending on the specific task, the backend can be as fast as Agg, or no more than twice slower (especially for drawing markers, which is done much more accurately -- this was one of the original motivations for this work).

 Installation